 That’s why we’re giving all entrepreneurs a few tips on how to prepare their annual accounts with as little effort as possible, regardless of whether they then do it themselves or leave it to tax consultants.

-Book one of our annual accounts packages and only pay a fixed priced.
+Book one of our packages & pay a fixed priced.

 Create a schedule for your Jahresabschluss

 First, determine when your annual accounts and tax returns should be ready.
 From this date, you can count back and set the date on which you begin your preparation.

 When scheduling, you need to consider vacation time and seasonal work breaks.
 Be sure to add a little buffer time.
 You can’t freely set the deadline for the tax office (Finanzamt) – the law does.

 The deadlines for submission of the Jahresabschluss can be found in § 149 paragraph 2 of the German Tax Code (Abgabenordnung – AO).